- ORGANISER: Department of Philosophy, History and Art Studies / Faculty of Arts, University of Helsinki

 - Dr Esa Lilja (University of Helsinki), recognised as a key authority in the field of HM studies;

-- PhD candidate MA Kristian Wahlström, music teacher at the Pop/Jazz Konservatorio and Metropolia University of Applied Sciences in Helsinki;
+- PhD candidate MA Kristian Wahlström, music teacher at the Pop/Jazz Conservatory and Metropolia University of Applied Sciences in Helsinki;

-- Dr Toni-Matti Karjalainen, lecturer at Aalto University and currently researching on sociological aspects of HM music in Finland and abroad
+- Dr Toni-Matti Karjalainen, lecturer at Aalto University and currently researching on cultural narratives and branding-related aspects of HM music in Finland and abroad;

-- Douglas Blair, guitarist of W.A.S.P. and himself a scholar in the field of Heavy Metal music business
+- Mr Douglas Blair, guitarist of W.A.S.P. and himself a scholar in the field of Heavy Metal music business;

 The students will appreciate the importance of heavy metal music in Western musical culture, its historical development and the characteristics of the subculture related to the music.
 This subculture is particularly strong in Finland, and Finnish HM is recognised worldwide as a key manifestation of this musical style.
 The students will also achieve competences in music theory, sociology of music, music semiotics and cultural studies.
 Furthermore, the course gives them a solid basis to critically understand popular music genres other than HM.